 This presentation contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
-Words such as "will," "expect," "expected," "looking forward," "guidance," "on-track", "Results in mid-cycle Adjusted EBITDA" and similar expressions are intended to identify forward-looking statements.
-Statements about the company's business, including its strategy, its industry, the company's future profitability, the company's guidance on its sales, Adjusted EBITDA, gross profit, gross profit percentage, Adjusted Gross Profit, Adjusted Gross Profit percentage, tax rate, capital expenditures and cash from operations, growth in the company's various markets and the company's expectations, beliefs, plans, strategies, objectives, prospects and assumptions are not guarantees of future performance.
+Words such as "will," "expect," "looking forward," "guidance," "targeting", and similar expressions are intended to identify forward-looking statements.
+Statements about the company's business, including its strategy, its industry, the company's future profitability, the company's guidance on its sales, Adjusted EBITDA, Adjusted net income, Adjusted diluted EPS, Adjusted SG&A, gross profit, gross profit percentage, Adjusted Gross Profit, Adjusted Gross Profit percentage, tax rate, capital expenditures and cash from operations, growth in the company's various markets and the company's expectations, beliefs, plans, strategies, objectives, prospects and assumptions are not guarantees of future performance.
 These statements are based on management's expectations that involve a number of business risks and uncertainties, any of which could cause actual results to differ materially from those expressed in or implied by the forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other factors, most of which are difficult to predict and many of which are beyond our control, including the factors described in the company's SEC filings, including (among others) its Current Report on Form 8-K dated April 28, 2020, that may cause our actual results and performance to be materially different from any future results or performance expressed or implied by these forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other factors, most of which are difficult to predict and many of which are beyond our control, including the factors described in the company's SEC filings that may cause our actual results and performance to be materially different from any future results or performance expressed or implied by these forward-looking statements, including the company's Current Report on Form 8-K dated July 28, 2020.